-Now that A.J. will attend five day a week preschool, I took a moment to think about what I’ll do since he’s in school more.
-Maybe you’re in the same boat if you’re transitioning from half day to full day school for your little ones.
+Ever since A.J. started five days a week public school, I’ve noticed a change in my work habits.
+Maybe you’re in the same boat if you’re transitioning from half-day to full-day school for your little ones.
 Or you’ll be left with a baby at home while your big kids head to kindergarten and first grade.
 What do you do WANT to do with your time?
-I say maximize it mommies!
+I say maximize it, mommies!
 Here are my suggestions.

 Get your spouse, partner, neighbor or friend to take the kids to school for you and stay in bed.
 This is easier than it sounds.
 But I feel that whenever I’m at my breaking point I remind my husband to pitch in or wake up earlier than usual.
 I take the time to recharge or just do something that’s important to me.

 Now if you don’t need extra sleep you’re my hero.
 All this summer A.J. woke up before 7:30 a.m. every.friggin.morning.

 That’s my cute name for a mani-pedi-massage.
 They’re definitely in order after the kids go back to school.
 If you can’t afford all three services at once, get one or find a deal site like Living Social or Groupon to book one that’s at least half off.

 For a high-end spa experience in Atlanta, my go-to spot is Natural Body Spa where I reviewed the blueberry manicure and pedicure or the Bliss Spa Downtown where I turned a visit into a three-hour mom escape.

 JOIN OR START A GROUP